 Addiction to perfectionism, control, etc.

 Another common trait for children of narcissistic parents is an addiction to perfectionism.
-These kids are used only to feel good about themselves if they do everything perfectly and meet their parent’s expectations, which causes a lot of anxiety in their lives because that can never happen due to the unrealistic demands put on them as a child.
+These kids are used doing everything perfectly so that they can meet their parent’s expectations.
+These need for perfectionism can cause a lot of anxiety in their lives.
+Perfectionism is not realistic, but the unrealistic demands of the parent made the child strive for such standards.

 Children of narcissists often have an insecure attachment to their parents, leading to mental health issues like anxiety and depression.
 They feel a lot of fear in most relationships because they learned from watching their parents how not to do things, which makes them afraid of being out of control or losing themselves.
 They may have a hard time in other relationships because of their relationship with their parents.